Updated 2023 – FHA Loan Requirements

 When interest rates go down, you can refinance without having to pay for an appraisal or providing any income docs; as long as it’s a rate and term refinance (lowering monthly payment)

 If you want to take some money out to pay for bills or home improvements, an appraisal and income verification is required.
+This type of refinance is called a “cash-out” refinance.

 Read more: FHA refinance info